warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-337-auth-navigation-rntl-tests.md

 ## Context

-Comprehensive unit tests for the auth navigation foundation components.
+Full unit tests for the auth navigation foundation components.
 Tests should cover AuthContext, useAuth hook, and ProtectedRoute HOC with 100% coverage.

 ---